The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a medium build bat and endemic to the Americas.

 On the other hand, these bats serve as food to large birds, such as the red-tailed hawk, American kestrels, great horned owls, barn owls, and Mississippi kites.

-They also serve as food to mammal predators such as Virginia opossums, striped skunks, and raccoons.
+They also serve food to mammal predators such as Virginia opossums, striped skunks, and raccoons.

 Habits

 Mexican free-tailed bats are night feeders, and they commence feeding right after sunset.
-They travel up to distances as long as 50 km in a swift, direct flight pattern to feed.
+They travel as long as 50 km in a swift, direct flight pattern to feed.

 Among the various species of bats, the Mexican free-tailed bats cruise at the highest altitudes.
 They fly at heights around 3300 meters above the ground.

-These bats appear to be most active in the late morning and afternoon between June and September.
+These bats appear to be most active between June and September in the late morning and afternoon.
 Free-tailed bats are more attuned to and active in warm weather.

 The method of measurement did not record wind speed and ground speed at the same time.
 It is presumed powerful local gusts could have impacted the observations, and the bat’s maximum airspeed remains unknown.

-These bats are known for their use of echolocation when on the hunt; their calls are of a short but regular frequency.
-However, they alternate modulated frequency calls within a range of 40-75kHz once something is detected.
+These bats are known for using echolocation when on the hunt; their calls are of a short but regular frequency.
+However, they alternate modulated frequency calls within 40-75kHz once something is detected.

 Their frequency range of echolocation is usually between 49-70kHz, but it can drop to a range between 25-40kHz when something stumbles on their path during flight.

-Aaron Corcoran, a biologist at Wake Forest University, North Carolina, reported online that he and his team had observed Mexican free-tailed bats producing ultrasonic vocalizations.
+Aaron Corcoran, a Wake Forest University, North Carolina biologist, reported online that he and his team had observed Mexican free-tailed bats producing ultrasonic vocalizations.

-These vocalizations created the effect of blocking the echolocation calls of a rival bat species on the hunt for moths.
-The ‘jamming’ call resulted in an increased chance of the rival bat missing its prey.
+These vocalizations blocked the echolocation calls of a rival bat species on the hunt for moths.
+The ‘jamming’ call increased the chance of the rival bat missing its prey.

 This leaves the prey for the Mexican free-tailed bat to feed on.
 Earlier researchers had observed about 15 variants of social calls produced by Mexican free-tailed bats.